Arpittak/delta-demo/README.md

 # delta-demo
-This is demo on Git and Github classes
+This is demo on Git and Github classes.